In the process of fabricating, stainless steel parts often encounter the deformation of parts due to welding.

 ① Spray cooling

-On the back of the weld bead of parts adopt the method of the water spray cooling, this kind of method applies to the parts with larger area.
+On the back of the weld bead of parts adopt the method of water spray cooling, this kind of method applies to the parts with a larger area.
 At the same time must be T-shape or L-shape lap (need to adjust water current angle), to avoid the water flow into the weld position.

 The advantage of this method is that the cooling effect is good, which is convenient for mass production.
 The disadvantage is that the welding conditions are high (requiring special equipment) and the types of processed parts are single;